trevorsharp/youtubecast-videoserver/README.md

 - Ensure Docker is set up and running on your machine (https://docs.docker.com/get-docker)
 - Set up a hostname that can be used to access your machine from the internet (can use a static IP address as well)
-- Storage space large enough to store many large video files
+- Storage space large enough to store many large video files (required for 1440p, 2160p or when downloading is enabled)
-- CPU strong enough to transcode videos into h264 (required when using quality above 1080p)
+- CPU capable of transcoding videos to H.264 (required for 1440p or 2160p)

 To run this application using Docker: